Cook Inlet Basin: West Foreland Formation

 The sediments within the West Foreland Formation are mainly derived from eroded Mesozoic and early Tertiary Rocks.
 They were deposited by streams and currents carry sediments in a shallow estuarine environment.
-Additionally, there are interbedded layers of siltsone, sandstone, conglomerates and coal beds.
+Additionally, there are interbedded layers of siltstone, sandstone, conglomerates and coal beds.

 Hemlock Formation

 The Hemlock Formation is roughly 600 feet thick and dominated by conglomerate deposits which are consistent with a fluvial-deltaic type of environment.
 This is a major oil producing reservoir and has produced over 315,000,000 barrels of oil.

 Sterling Formation

 In the Sterling Formation, there is roughly 10,000 ft of thick sandstone that was deposited in the central and eastern regions of the Cook Inlet Basin during the late Tertiary-early Quaternary period.
 Regional uplift was occurring during this time, and major sediment sources were derived from the Chugach range and the Alaskan Range.
 The lower Sterling sandstone's are major gas reservoirs and have produced over 330 billion cubic feet of gas.